Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/sprint-zero/project-solution-setup.md

 Each environment needs to be setup to be a production or non-production environment.
 So it’s crucial to mark only the production environment accordingly and your QA and UAT environment as non-productions.
 Give the environments applicable names.

 <Alert status="info" mb={4}><AlertIcon />
-Starting from March 3, 2025, XM Cloud [released a feature](https://developers.sitecore.com/changelog/xm-cloud/03032025/improvements-to-project-creation-and-management%2c-including-separate-repositories-for-each-authoring-environment-and-editing-host) that allows to build and deploy environment and editing host separately.
+Starting from March 3, 2025, SitecoreAI [released a feature](https://developers.sitecore.com/changelog/xm-cloud/03032025/improvements-to-project-creation-and-management%2c-including-separate-repositories-for-each-authoring-environment-and-editing-host) that allows to build and deploy environment and editing host separately.
 That means source code for authoring environment and head application can be stored in separate repositories.
 To enable the feature, follow the [Deploy](https://doc.sitecore.com/xmc/en/developers/xm-cloud/deploy-a-project-and-environment.html#deploy-a-project-when-youve-enabled-the-beta-feature-that-lets-you-deploy-your-authoring-environments-and-editing-hosts-separately) documentation.
 </Alert>